 If you don’t live in a zone 9 area, I have list of similar posts for your area written by some of my blogging friends who live all over the US and Canada.
 So, if you want to skip on down to the end of the post and find your zone, feel free to do so.

-So, what are some tips for growing a year round garden in zone 9?
+Tips for growing a year round garden in zone 9

 Zone 9 Gardening Month by Month

-February – If you are going to start seeds inside, now is the time to do so.
+February – If you are going to start seeds inside and didn’t in January, you need to as soon as possible.
 Your average last frost date is probably sometime this month.
 You don’t need to plant right away but you need to be ready to plant in early March.
 You can probably go ahead and sow pea and bean seeds outside this month.
 You can also plant potatoes this month.

 April – Early this month plant sweet potatoes, okra and winter squash.
 All the winter crops, except kale and swiss chard, have probably all bolted by now so clean out these beds and use them.
 You might also sow a few more summer squash seeds to extend the harvest.